mjducharme/drawl-website/README.md

-## About WEBLING - Web Linguistics Audio Recorder
+## About WLAR - Web Linguistics Audio Recorder

-WEBLING is a web application designed to facilitate linguistics research projects.
+WLAR is a web application designed to facilitate linguistics research projects.
 It takes the user through a wizard that explains the project and conducts a survey to collect data from the user.
 The user is then brought to a final page where they read and can record text.
 Their responses and recording are saved onto the server.

-WEBLING is developed using the Laravel framework on PHP.
+WLAR is developed using the Laravel framework on PHP.

-### WEBLING Contributors
+### WLAR Contributors

 - Dimitri Prica
 - Marton Soskuthy